(Recorded Webinar) Part I: Introduction to the Manual and Scope of Project

 PART I (Pre-Recorded Background Webinars)

 Join us for Part I of the webinar series comprised of two pre-recorded background webinars.
 Please note that the below sections will not be covered in Parts II-VI.
-Attendees should view both sixty-minute background webinars prior to viewing Part II on August 6, 2019 at 1 pm ET.
+Attendees should view both sixty-minute background webinars prior to viewing Part II.

 The first background webinar covers: